-1. Call to Order and Roll Call Meeting called to order at 9:35am.
+1. Call to Order and Roll Call Meeting called to order at 11:02am.
 Shaun Briley

-- 2. Public Comment Shaun Briley Opportunity for any guest or member of the public to address the committee on any item of Administrative Council business.
-None. - 3.
-Consent Calendar - Shaun Briley a.
-Minutes from October 13, 2022 Executive Committee meeting.
-MSP (Whatley/Legaspi) to pass the Consent Calendar.
-5 yes, 0 no, 1 abstain
+2. Public Comment

+Shaun Briley Opportunity for any guest or member of the public to address the Council on any item of Serra business not represented on the current agenda.
+None.

+3. Consent Calendar

+- a.
+Minutes from October 13, 2022 Administrative Council meeting.
+MSP (Bradds/Whatley) to pass the Consent Calendar.
+8 yes, 0 no, 3 abstain - 4.
+Adoption of Agenda Chairs adopted Agenda, as presented, without objection.

-- 4. Adoption of Agenda Shaun Briley Chair adopted Agenda as presented, without objection. - SCLC Personnel Update Wayne Walker Walker introduced new Executive Director, Christine Powers, and new Controller, Andy Beck.
+- 5. SCLC Personnel Update Wayne Walker Walker introduced new Executive Director, Christine Powers, and new Controller.
+Andy Beck.
 Both Powers and Beck expressed their eagerness to work with Serra. - 6.
 Budget Status Report FY2022/23 Andy Beck CLSA system allocations have been received in December 2022.
 Membership dues are 100% collected by January 2023.
 PLSEP grant has been approved and will run through SCLC.
 A line item for LINK+ funds has been added and includes anticipated funds from Imperial County, as previously discussed.
 Total expenses through December 2022 are \$105,596 which is 19% of the total budget.
 Expenses include amortized Overdrive fees, Overdrive E-magazines expenses, Flipster expenses, audit fees, and delivery charges through December 2022.
 Per the CLSA Plan of Service, \$123,328 has been earmarked for LINK+ for the current year; however, no expenses have been incurred.
-Balances of \$85,182 for LINK+ and \$2,671 for audit services are carried over from the FY2021/22 CLSA funds. - LINK+ Implementation Update, Unity Courier Wayne Walker/Sam Liston Smithson spoke to delay in Carlsbad LINK+ implementation due to establishing a VPN tunnel.
-MSP (Briley/Ohr) to:
+Balances of \$85,182 for LINK+ and \$2,671 for audit services are carried over from the FY2021/22 CLSA funds. - 7.
+PLSEP 2022/23 Update Wayne Walker Due to an issue with the Unique Entity Identification (UEI) which would not allow Serra to apply individually, SCLC staff worked with the State Library to join all contracted systems applications under SCLC to be managed by SCLC as one larger grant.
+Five Serra students have been awarded the PLSEP.
+There is no fiscal impact to Serra, as this a pass-through grant. - 8.
+LINK+ Implementation Update/Unity Courier Wayne Walker/Sam Liston Smithson spoke to delay in Carlsbad LINK+ implementation due to establishing a VPN tunnel.
+Guerrero requests process to pay Imperial County's portion, as intended grant monies can only be disbursed for Imperial County, no Serra efforts, as a whole.
+Because of the implementation delays, it is predicted that that there may be a funding hole for Imperial County, which must spend grant funds by June 2024.
+Ohr has been elected to the LINK+ Executive Committee, and asked who will represent Serra at LINK+ meetings.
+Request for update on all at the May 2023 meeting.
+Oceanside has paid for start-up materials for Escondido, total cost not presented at meeting.